mb-3/NHL-Data-Analysis/README.md

 # NHL Data Analysis
- Application that pulls NHL data across the league or for a specific team, and pushes that data into a PostgreSQL database for analysis
+Creating an application to pull NHL data via SportsRadar API, parse the data as required, and generates a 'Tale of the Tape' style breakdown for a given team against their next opponent in the 2025 season.